alphagov/govuk-design-system/src/patterns/service-unavailable-pages/index.md

 Use a service unavailable page when a service has been closed on purpose.
 This could be for a specific period of time or permanently.

-If there is a problem with the service, use a [there is a problem with the service page](/patterns/problem-with-the-service-pages/).
+If there is a problem with the service, [use a There is a problem with the service page](/patterns/problem-with-the-service-pages/).

 Have a general page in case you need to close a service and do not have time to update the page.
 As soon as you know when the service will be available, update the page.